-The Royal Family is one of the most powerful institutions in the UK, but something that may surprise you is that some of them actually have to pay taxes – yes, even The Queen isn’t exempt in the eyes of HMRC!
+The Royal Family is one of the most powerful institutions in the UK, but something that may surprise you is that some of them actually have to pay taxes – yes, even the late Queen wasn’t exempt in the eyes of HMRC!

 Of course, being a member of the Royal Family comes with its benefits (corgis, crown jewels, lavish properties and personal butlers?!), but they also have a bunch of strict rules to follow.
 One of these is making sure they pay their taxes – just like everyone else.
-But if you think The Queen and Prince Charles spend hours filing a Self Assessment tax return, think again.
+But if you thought The Queen and Prince Charles spent hours filing a Self Assessment tax return, think again.